 The 9 Most Common Crashes in Premiere Pro, and How to Fix Them

-It’s 11pm at night.
-I’m banging my head against my battered and weary keyboard.
-My deadline was 5 hours ago… “Why, oh why won’t you Export?!”
+Premiere Pro crashes.
+We’ve all been there.
+It’s 11pm at night. you’re banging your head against your battered and weary keyboard.
+Your deadline was 5 hours ago… “Why, oh why won’t you Export?!”

-Here are a few common errors I’ve come up against and how I fixed them.
+Here are a few of the common reasons why Premiere Pro crashes and how I fixed them.
 I would point out though, I’m not a computer engineer and I can’t guarantee these pointers will fix your issue.
 I’m merely an experienced editor with a lot of hours in front of “Premiere Pro CC has quit unexpectedly” screens.

 First up is the Premiere Pro version you’re working with.
 Bugs can be resolved just by simply updating PP to the latest version.
-But this too can create problems.
+This can resolve some Premiere Pro crashes, but this, too, can create problems.
 One recent example, where PP’s media management tool would unexpectedly delete video files from their original hard drive location, left many editors scratching their heads (and reaching for their back-ups).

 As general advice, never update Premiere Pro (or your Operating System) mid-project unless there’s a specific reason for doing so.
 Before I upgrade, I usually leave enough time for the guinea pigs out there to find the niggles and bugs in the latest versions and report them.